Highgate Cemetery

-Highgate Cemetery is a place of burial in north London, England.
-There are approximately 170,000 people buried in around 53,000 graves across the West and East Cemeteries.
-Highgate Cemetery is notable both for some of the people buried there as well as for its de facto status as a nature reserve.
+Highgate Cemetery is a place of burial in North London, England, designed by architect Stephen Geary.
+There are approximately 170,000 people buried in around 53,000 graves across the West and East sides.
+Highgate Cemetery is notable both for some of the people buried there either in coffins or urns as well as for its de facto status as a nature reserve.
 The Cemetery is designated Grade I on the Register of Historic Parks and Gardens.
-It is one of the Magnificent Seven cemeteries in London.

 Location

 The cemetery is in Highgate N6, next to Waterlow Park, in the London Borough of Camden.
-It comprises two sites, on either side of Swains Lane.
-The main gate is on Swains Lane just north of Oakshott Avenue.
+It comprises two sides, on either side of Swain's Lane.
+The main gate is on Swain's Lane, just north of Oakshott Avenue.
 There is another, disused, gate on Chester Road.
 The nearest public transport (Transport for London) is the C11 bus, Brookfield Park stop, and Archway tube station.

 History and setting

 The cemetery in its original form – the northwestern wooded area – opened in 1839, as part of a plan to provide seven large, modern cemeteries, now known as the "Magnificent Seven", around the outside of central London.
 The inner-city cemeteries, mostly the graveyards attached to individual churches, had long been unable to cope with the number of burials and were seen as a hazard to health and an undignified way to treat the dead.
 The initial design was by architect and entrepreneur Stephen Geary.